klen/aio-apiclient/README.rst

 Features
 ========

-- Convenient work with any HTTP API
+- Convenient work with any HTTP API (especially with REST)
 - Supports `httpx` and `aiohttp` as backends to make requests
-- Very configurable
+- Very configurable and usable
+- An ability to parse responses automatically

 .. _contents: